liborty/rstats/README.md

 and any of the following helper functions:
 `use rstats::{i64tof64,wsum};`

+The latest (nightly) version of this readme file and everything, is always available in the github repository [rstats](https://github.com/liborty/rstats).
+Sometimes it may be a little ahead of these official crates.io release versions.

 It is highly recommended to read and run `tests/tests.rs`, which shows examples of usage.

 To run all the tests, use single thread in order to produce the results in the right order: